The mysterious charity behind Micalizzi's bonds

 According to the U.S. branch's articles of association -- the only document filed since ICCF was set up there 10 years ago -- "the main purpose of this corporation is the dissemination and propaganda of the Christian ideals, provision of the humanitarian, medical and moral assistance to all people who has such needs (sic)."

-To achieve those aims, the articles state, ICCF will need to undertake the "creation of different companies and organizations... possession and use of the land, other natural resources and real estate."
+To achieve those aims, the articles state, ICCF will need to undertake the "creation of different companies and organisations... possession and use of the land, other natural resources and real estate."

 Bekhtina said she has known Kobzar since 1994 and denied reports of his criminal past.